-Here are some of the differences between a current and savings account:
+Here are some of the differences between a current account and a savings account:

 |Current Account||Savings Account|

-Package current accounts also offer extra features like mobile phone insurance and breakdown cover in return for a fee.
+Package current accounts also offer extra features like mobile phone insurance, travel insurance, and breakdown cover in return for a monthly fee.

-These are designed with the primary purpose of paying interest rate on the money you hold in them.
+These are designed with the primary purpose of paying interest on the money you hold in them.
 The higher the rate and the more money in your account, the more interest you earn.
+Therefore if you want to grow your money, savings accounts are an obvious choice.

 Most current accounts don't pay interest on the balance.
-However, with competition rising, many banks and providers have started offering attractive interest rates if you meet the bank's requirements to be eligible.
+But some banks and providers have started offering attractive interest rates for eligible customers, so it’s worth comparing the interest available in your current account with that available with a savings account.

-In recent years banks have started to offer attractive interest rates on selected currents accounts in an attempt to lure customers from rival banks.
+Some banks have started to offer attractive interest rates on selected current accounts to lure new customers from rival banks.

-Often the interest rates available through these deals are higher than the returns available on many instant access savings accounts!
+The interest rates available through these deals are often higher than the returns available on many instant-access savings accounts.

 The main reason you might consider using a current account to save is if you are offered an attractive interest rate in return for leaving a significant balance in the account.